 Responder: (After a brief pause) Rook to R8 and checkmate.

 Based on this conversation, the interrogator has to decide whether the responder is human or a computer.

 Modern Day Turing Test

-The recent version of the game has just one responder and the interrogator has to find out if the responder is a computer or human.
+The recent version of the game has just one responder, and the interrogator has to find out if the responder is a computer or human.
 To reduce human errors, the modern Turing Test has multiple human interrogators.
-The machine is considered to be successful if after five minutes of to and fro communication 30% of the judges consider the computer as humans.
+The machine is considered successful if, after five minutes of communication, 30% of the judges consider the computer as humans.
 Another prominent form of the Turing Test is The Loebner Prize which is an annual Turing Test competition that was started in 1991.
 The competition had additional rules where computer programs need to have 25 minutes conversation with the four presiding judges.
 The winner (Need not pass the Turing Test) is one whose computer receives the most number of votes, irrespective of the fact whether 30% of the judges vote for it.
 Alan Turing made this prediction that by the year 2000, machines will pass the Turing Test.
 However, machines didn’t pass until the year 2014.
 In 2014, chat-bot named Eugene Goostman passed the Turing test when it received votes from 33% of the judges who believed that the chat-bot was human.
 The chat-bot mimicked the personality of a 13-year-old boy.

 Requirements for Clearing the Turing Test in AI

 The following are a few of the key features that the machine must possess to clear the Turing test.